dljimenez2324/Challenge1_Top10/README.md

 https://www.figma.com/file/34G2di58U1tkXZY72YzYtH/Alicia-%26-David-Top-10-Website-Prototype?type=design&node-id=0%3A1&mode=design&t=YcKcx64gNv9KniSY-1

 Reviewers:
 Julius - The website looks GREAT!
 I love the MEMES!
-Formatted nicely, and great coloring.
+Formatted nicely, and has great coloring.
+Just seems to be missing the description boxes on the cards.